 - Listen to and believe them.
-Allow them time to talk freely and do not ask leading questions. - Stay calm and do not show that you are shocked or upset. - Tell the young person they have done the right thing in telling you.
-Do not tell them they should have told you sooner.

-- Explain what will happen next and that you will have to pass this information on.
-Do not promise to keep it a secret. - Safeguarding issues can manifest themselves via child on child abuse (Resources for schools and colleges).
-This may include, but not limited to: bullying (including cyber bullying), gender based violence, sexual harassment, sexual violence and assaults, harmful sexual behaviours and the sharing of nude or semi-nude images.
+Allow them time to talk freely and do not ask leading questions. - Understand that it must be hard for young person to disclose this to you and seek to build their trust. - Stay calm and do not show that you are shocked or upset. - Tell the young person they have done the right thing in telling you.
+Do not tell them they should have told you sooner. - Explain what will happen next and that you will have to pass this information on.
+Do not promise to keep it a secret. - Safeguarding issues can manifest themselves via peer on peer abuse.
+This may include, but not limited to: bullying (including cyber bullying), gender based violence, teenage relationship abuse, sexual harassment, sexual violence and assaults, harmful sexual behaviours and sexting.
 Staff should recognize that young people are capable of abusing their peers. - Write up your conversation as soon as possible in the young person's own words and record this on CPOMS.
 Stick to the facts, and do not put your own judgment on it. - Once recorded on CPOMS, check the date and time fields are accurate, and assign the incident to the DSL only.
 Alternatively, if appropriate, make a referral to young children's social care and/or the police directly (see 7.1), and tell the DSL as soon as possible that you have done so.